Measurement

 Unit Summary

-In Unit 7, students solve problems involving measurement and estimation of intervals of time, liquid volumes, and masses of objects.
+In Unit 7, 3rd grade students solve problems involving measurement and estimation of intervals of time, liquid volumes, and masses of objects.
 The unit, while major work itself, also “support[s] the Grade 3 emphasis on multiplication and the mathematical practices of making sense of problems (MP.1) and representing them with equations, drawings, or diagrams (MP.4)” (GM Progression, p.
 18).

 Pacing: 15 instructional days (12 lessons, 2 flex days, 1 assessment day)